 As well as considering the number and makeup of businesses and jobs in Southampton, it is important to understand in detail the character of Southampton’s resident working age population; not least because this is materially important with regard to the city’s wider economic prospects.

 Claimant count data is published monthly and allows for the proportion of adults claiming out of work benefits to be monitored in detail.
-Locally and nationally the number of adults claiming out of work benefits has stagnated over the last year.
-As of April 2024, 4.4% (7,395) of the working age population were claiming out of work benefits in Southampton; an increase of +470 claimants (+6.8%) since April 2023 (4.1%).
+Claimant count data is more timely than unemployment data so allows us to monitor emerging trends.
+As of February 2025, 4.5% (7,910) of the working age population were claiming out of work benefits in Southampton; an increase of +640 claimants (+8.8%) since February 2024 (4.1%).
 Whilst progress has been made in recovering from the COVID-19 pandemic, Southampton is yet to return to the pre-pandemic baseline (less than 3.5% in January to March 2020).
-This could possibly be linked to recent financial pressures and economic uncertainty.
+This could possibly be linked to recent cost of living crisis and economic uncertainty.

 Unemployment is not evenly distributed across the city.
-As of April 2024, there was a 5.2 percentage point inequality gap in the proportion of adults claiming unemployment benefits between the 20% most and 20% least deprived neighbourhoods in Southampton.
+As of February 2025, there was a 5.1 percentage point inequality gap in the proportion of adults claiming unemployment benefits between the 20% most and 20% least deprived neighbourhoods in Southampton.
 This is significantly lower than the pandemic peak; an 8.1 percentage point difference in April 2021.
-Although, whilst the inequality gap briefly returned to pre-pandemic levels in 2023 (average 4.6 percentage point gap throughout 2019) the gap appears to be widening again.
 More information on this ongoing time series can be found on the benefits page.

 Further data on the labour market in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.